What is Vertigo?

 Vertigo is a medical term that refers to the sensation of motion that is out of harmony with reality.
-For example, a patient with vertigo may feel like he is spinning while he is sitting still, or one may experience the feeling that the room is spinning.
-Often, vertigo begins immediately following a movement of the head.
+A person with vertigo may feel like he is spinning while he is sitting still.
+He may also have the feeling that the room is spinning.
+Often, it begins immediately following a movement of the head.
 This is referred to as positional vertigo.
 What is vertigo

 Vertigo is one of the most common reasons that people go to a physician.
-Overall, vertigo affects as much as 10% of the population.
-However, this condition becomes more common as a person ages and as much as 40% of the 40-and-over population will experience vertigo at some point.
+Overall, it affects as much as 10% of the population.
+However, this condition becomes more common as a person ages.
+As much as 40% of the 40-and-over population will experience dizziness at some point.
 A 10-year-long study of emergency rooms in the United States revealed that about 2.5% of ER visits are vertigo-related.

 With the increasing prevalence of vertigo in connection with age, it is no wonder that annually 1 in 4 seniors over the age of 65 will fall.
 In fact, research performed in Sweden has revealed that those under the age of 80 have a 17.8% prevalence of dizziness and 16.5% risk of falling.
 However, those over the age of 80 experience a 31% incidence of dizziness and a 31.7% fall risk.

-Though vertigo is usually considered benign or non-life-threatening, the increased risk of falling that has been clearly identified is certainly a danger and should be addressed.
+The increased risk of falling has clearly been identified as a danger and should be addressed.

 Vertigo is considered a symptom rather than a condition on its own.
 As a result, it is important to address to disorders and conditions that are associated with vertigo.
 Understanding the cause is a major step in finding a viable solution.

 First, conditions must be divided into two categories, peripheral and central.
-We will address what these two classes of vertigo are and several potential causes of each type.
+We will address what these two classes are and several potential causes of each type.

 Causes of Peripheral Vertigo | What is Vertigo?